alex-klyuev/bitcoin-transactions-and-wallets/README.md

 }
 ```

-UTXOs are unspent transaction outputs, and are also referenced from user wallet software.
+UTXOs are unspent transaction outputs.
+The state of the "UTXO Set" is managed from the App component and updated after every transaction (UTXOs used as inputs are removed, while the new outputs created are added).

 ### Verification